etarley/react-native-push-kit/readme.md

 -   **`listener: (event: TokenPayload) => void`**: The function to execute.
 -   **Returns:** `EventSubscription` - An object with a `remove()` method to unsubscribe.

+---

 #### `addPayloadListener(listener)`

 Adds a listener that will be called when a new PushKit payload is received.
+This works whether the app is in the foreground, background, or was just launched by the push.

 -   **`listener: (event: PayloadPayload) => void`**: The function to execute.
 -   **Returns:** `EventSubscription` - An object with a `remove()` method to unsubscribe.

+---

 #### `addInvalidateTokenListener(listener)`